 The Toff In Town

 The Thai offering at Cookie is certainly extensive, but just a few rounds up the staircase you’ll find The Toff in Town, where there are even more Thai-inspired options from the Toff Kitchen menu.

-Located in quiet Kensington, this cosy little cafe is the west’s go-to institution for some of the best thai Melbourne has on this side of the CBD.
-Highlights on the menu include the cashew chicken and the green curry, and their famous curry puffs which deserve a chef’s kiss.
+Located in quiet Kensington, this cosy little cafe is the west’s go-to institution for some of the best Thai Melbourne has on this side of the CBD.
+Highlights on the menu include the duck red curry, salt and pepper soft shell crab, and their famous curry puffs which deserve a chef’s kiss.

 Son In Law